contiv/vpp/README.md

 bash <(curl -s https://raw.githubusercontent.com/contiv/vpp/master/k8s/cri-install.sh)
 ```
 Note that the CRI Shim installer has only been tested  with the [kubeadm][1]
-K8s cluster creation tool. managed clusters.
+K8s cluster creation tool.

-After installing the CRI Shim, please proceed with cluster installation as
+After installing the CRI Shim, please proceed with cluster initialization,
-described in the following steps.
+as described in the steps below.
 Alternatively, if the cluster had already
 been initialized before installing the CRI Shim, just reboot the node.

-`kubeadm reset`, `kubeadm init`
-and `kubeadm join`

 #### Step 2: Initializing your master
 Before initializing the master, you may want to clean up any previously
-installed versions:
+installed K8s components:
 ```bash
 sudo su
 rm -rf ~/.kube